 Miko was different.
 A then 27-year-old bright-eyed Sosua transplant who didn’t buy into the misogynistic, homophobic, anti-black women, undertones of his fellow ex-pat contemporaries

 Where there are opportunities and light in the YouTube world, there is also an underbelly of sketchy and sometimes criminal elements masquerading as enthusiastic content creators.
 No one speaks to this better than Michael Wolfgang Nichol, better known as Miko Worldwide.
-Miko was an overnight YouTube sensation turned international fugitive who not just slid under the radar; he avoided it altogether.
+Miko was an overnight YouTube sensation turned international fugitive who not only slid under the radar; he avoided it altogether.

 To begin with this story, I must confess I’m obsessed with YouTube.
 Especially travel vlogs highlighting people of color.
 That brings me to my discovery of Miko about a year ago while searching for vlogs by individuals going to the Dominican Republic.
 I was frustrated, trying to find videos that were creative, informative, and aesthetically pleasing to the eye.
 Unfortunately, I found a lot of that underbelly content I mentioned earlier.
 I stumbled upon men, particularly from the United States, who didn’t have much to offer other than sitting in folding chairs, smoking cigars, and drinking Presidente beer trying to pass off sex tourism content as traveling advice.